-Enterprise Architect has powerful and flexible Kanban support that can be used to manage the creation and development of architectures.
+Enterprise Architect's Kanban support that can be used to manage the creation and development of architectures.
 Phases can be set up and work items can be moved through the Kanban board assigning architecture resources and viewing their progress visually.